abbluiz/github-file-summary-api/README.md

 ### Default Mode

 If you don't pass the promiscuous mode option, the recursion will be much slower, taking a few minutes to crawl a big repository.
+Subsequent requests will be fast, though, because of the cache.